 By this month, French forces had invaded Mexico due to non-payment of debts owed to France.
 French Emperor Napoleon III installed Maximilian I of Austria as the new Mexican emperor under a French protectorate.
-The Lincoln administration opposed this move because European powers interfering in the affairs of Western Hemisphere nations violated the Monroe Doctrine.
+The Lincoln administration opposed this move because European powers interfering in the affairs of Western Hemisphere nations violated the U.S. foreign policy as stated in the Monroe Doctrine.
 But with war raging against the Confederacy, there was little the administration could do about it.

-Napoleon had hinted at recognizing Confederate independence in the past, and as such, the Confederacy tried cultivating friendly relations with France.
+Napoleon had hinted at recognizing Confederate independence in the past, and as such, the Confederacy tried to cultivate friendly relations with France.
 The Confederates also hoped that a French-controlled Mexico would facilitate the passage of much-needed imports into Texas.

-Smith, who commanded the Confederate Trans-Mississippi Department that included Texas, hoped to offset the loss of the Mississippi River (and thus his access to goods from the east) by negotiating an arrangement with the French.
-He wrote Slidell, the former French envoy:
+Lieutenant-General Edmund Kirby Smith, who commanded the Confederate Trans-Mississippi Department that included Texas, hoped to offset the loss of the Mississippi River (and thus his access to goods from the east) by negotiating an arrangement with the French.
+He wrote John Slidell, the former Confederate envoy to France:

 “The action of the French in Mexico and the erection of an empire under their auspices makes the establishment of the Confederacy the policy of the French Government.
 The condition of the States west of the Mississippi, separated from the General Government, at Richmond; the exhausted state of the country, with its fighting population in the armies east of the Mississippi; the vast preparations making by the enemy to complete the occupation and subjugation of this whole Western Department, are all matters which, if properly brought before the French Emperor, should influence him in hastening the intervention of his good services in our behalf.
 This succor must come speedily, or it will be too late.
 Without assistance from abroad or an extraordinary interposition of Providence, less than twelve months will see this fair country irretrievably lost, and the French protectorate in Mexico will find a hostile power established on their frontier, of exhaustless resources and great military strength, impelled by revenge and the traditional policy of its Government to overthrow all foreign influences on the American continent.”